Loading NuWatt Energy...

 Mitsubishi Hyper-Heat is our primary recommendation for Massachusetts.
 Its hyper-heating technology maintains 100% rated capacity at 5°F and continues operating down to -13°F — well below the -1°F to -5°F design temperatures across Massachusetts (Zone 5A).
 Fujitsu and Bosch are also excellent options depending on your project type.

 A single-zone ductless mini-split costs $4,500-$7,000 installed.
 A multi-zone whole-home system (3-5 indoor units) costs $18,000-$30,000 before rebates.
-After Mass Save rebates ($10,000-$16,000), a whole-home system typically costs $8,000-$20,000 out of pocket.
+After Mass Save rebates (up to $8,500 standard, with enhanced income-eligible support up to $16,000), a whole-home system typically costs $8,000-$20,000 out of pocket.
 Oil-to-HP conversions see the fastest payback at 3-5 years.

 Manual J is the ACCA-standard method for calculating your home's exact heating and cooling load.
 It accounts for insulation, window type, orientation, air leakage, and local climate data.
 Without Manual J, installers guess using "square footage rules" that typically result in oversized systems — which short-cycle, waste energy, and fail to dehumidify properly.
 NuWatt performs Manual J on every project.